North Bend rail trail

 During the tumultuous years between 1853 and 1857, prior to the Civil War and the creation of the State of West Virginia, the Baltimore and Ohio Railroad constructed this section of the rail corridor, that, due to the terrain, required numerous bridges and tunnels.

 Motorized vehicles are not permitted on the trail, except motorized wheelchairs for the handicapped.
+With only a three percent grade, the Rail Trail is ideal for all skill levels.

 The Rail Trail extends from Parkersburg, WV, at the western terminus to Wolf Summit, near Clarkesburg, WV, along the abandoned B & O Railroad corridor.